-Subject name and code Philosophical Foundations of Critical Thinking, PG_00067925 Field of study Economics Date of commencement of studies October 2025 Academic year of realisation of subject 2025/2026 Education level first-cycle studies Subject group Obligatory subject group in the field of study Humanistic-social subject group Mode of study Full-time studies Mode of delivery at the university Year of study 1 Language of instruction Polish Semester of study 1 ECTS credits 5.0 Learning profile general academic profile Assessment form assessment Conducting unit Department Of Philosophy And Science Methodology -> Faculty Of Management And Economics -> Wydziały Politechniki Gdańskiej Name and surname Subject supervisor dr Andrzej Karalus of lecturer (lecturers) Teachers Lesson types and methods Lesson type Lecture Tutorial Laboratory Projec t Seminar SUM of instruction Number of study hours 30.0 45.0 0.0 0.0 0.0 75 E-learning hours included: 0.0 Learning activity and number of study hours Learning activity Participation in didactic classes included in study plan Participation in consultation hours Self-study SUM Number of study hours 75 5.0 45.0 125 Subject objectives The course introduces the student to the basics of logical and critical thinking, i.e., thinking that contextualises and meets the rigours of logico-methodological correctness.
+Subject name and code Philosophical Foundations of Critical Thinking, PG_00068401 Field of study Engineering Management Date of commencement of studies October 2025 Academic year of realisation of subject 2025/2026 Education level first-cycle studies Subject group Obligatory subject group in the field of study Humanistic-social subject group Mode of study Part-time studies Mode of delivery at the university Year of study 1 Language of instruction Polish Semester of study 1 ECTS credits 5.0 Learning profile general academic profile Assessment form assessment Conducting unit Department Of Philosophy And Science Methodology -> Faculty Of Management And Economics -> Wydziały Politechniki Gdańskiej Name and surname Subject supervisor dr Andrzej Karalus of lecturer (lecturers) Teachers Lesson types and methods Lesson type Lecture Tutorial Laboratory Projec t Seminar SUM of instruction Number of study hours 16.0 24.0 0.0 0.0 0.0 40 E-learning hours inclu ided: 0.0 Learning activity and number of study hours Learning activity Participation in didactic classes included in study plan Participation in consultation hours Self-study SUM Number of study hours 40 4.0 81.0 125 Subject objectives The course introduces the student to the basics of logical and critical thinking, i.e., thinking that contextualises and meets the rigours of logico-methodological correctness.
 The subject includes a course in logic (sentence calculus, calculus of predicates, relations, basics of logical semiotics, deductive and inductive reasoning, basics of rhetoric and argumentation theory), introduction to philosophy (socio-political philosophy and epistemology) and an ethics module (basic issues of ethics and an overview of ethical theories).
-Learning outcomes Course outcome Subject outcome Method of verification [K6_W07] knows and understands advanced methods for analyzing economic, financial, and social phenomena, taking into account legal and ethical issues.
-Is able to link different realms.
-[SW1] Assessment of factual knowledge [K6_U02] communicates effectively with others by preparing presentations that use terminology specific to the field of economics, and by evaluating diverse opinions during discussions and debates.
-Uses logic and philosophical knowledge to problematize economics and economy.
-[SU3] Assessment of ability to use knowledge gained from the subject [K6_K02] is prepared to make competent and ethical decisions to create and maintain economic, social, and environmental values, demonstrating entrepreneurial actions.
-Is able to evaluate the economic processes ethically.
-[SK5] Assessment of ability to solve problems that arise in practice
+Learning outcomes Course outcome Subject outcome Method of verification [K6_W07] knows and understands advanced methods for analyzing the management process in technical, legal, economic, financial, and social contexts. knows the basic concepts of logic and philosophy [SW3] Assessment of knowledge contained in written work and projects [K6_U02] communicates effectively with others by preparing presentations that use terminology specific to the field of engineering management, and by evaluating diverse opinions during discussions and debates. is able to recognize the complexity of the phenomena studied in ethics [K6_K02] is prepared to make competent and ethical decisions to create and maintain economic, social, and environmental values, demonstrating entrepreneurial actions. is able to analyze basic axiological dilemmas and justify their choice [SK4] Assessment of communication skills, including language correctness